scaralbi/scaralbi.github.io/_posts/2019-10-24-sanfrancisco.md

 The hu man kind has ci vi lised all earth ly cor ners with his mind.
-The air I breathe is pres su rised a ligned.
+The air I breathe is pres su rised, the path I chase was pre de signed.

-As soon as foot was set on land, the Ca li for nian warmth was felt by my bare feet on the hot sand, and

 Wal king in town a long the streets, which croo ked climb to wards the hills,
-I